purescript/spago/README.md

 - If you use `psc-package`, you have the problem of not having the ability of overriding packages versions when needed, leading everyone to make their own package-set, which then goes unmaintained, etc.
-  Of course you can use [Spacchetti] to solve this issue, but this is exactly what we're doing here: integrating all the workflow in a single tool, `spago`, instead of having to use `pulp`, `psc-package`, `purp`, etc.
+  Of course you can use the package-set-local-setup to solve this issue, but this is exactly what we're doing here: integrating all the workflow in a single tool, `spago`, instead of having to use `pulp`, `psc-package`, `purp`, etc.

 #### I miss `bower link`!